Glencore's Ng joins Standard Chartered's oil products team

-SINGAPORE Veteran middle distillates trader Terrence Ng, who was previously with commodity giant Glencore, has joined British Standard Chartered Bank Plc's STANB.UL oil products team, the company said on Tuesday.
+SINGAPORE, Nov 6 Veteran middle distillates trader Terrence Ng, who was previously with commodity giant Glencore, has joined British Standard Chartered Bank Plc's oil products team, the company said on Tuesday.

 The trader left Glencore in June after working there for about 10 years.
 He has also previously worked with ExxonMobil, industry sources said.